rflandau/Orv/README.md

 ## Layer 5 vs Layer 4 (vs Layer 3?!?)

-The prototype is designed as an application layer protocol because it is easier for us to develop in the short time span.
-However, the protocol would make a lot of sense to be implemented at layer 4 on top of some kind of reliable UDP (or CoAP, just something less expensive than TCP).
+The prototype is designed as an application layer protocol (in the form of a REST API) because it is easier for us to develop in a short time span.
+However, the protocol would probably make more sense as a layer 4 built on some kind of reliable UDP (or CoAP, just something less expensive than TCP).
+Instead of hitting endpoints like /HELLO, /JOIN, etc you send HELLO and JOIN packets.

 You could probably even construct this to operate at Layer 3, but then the assumption that the there exists a way to get the response to the requester directly falls apart and would have to be accounted for.

 ## Depth-less Hierarchy and Cycles